10 Unique Sonoma County Coast Hotels & Inns

 5. Bodega Harbor Inn, Bodega Bay

-If you’re planning a coastal getaway on a budget, check out this Sonoma County hotel – a vintage motor court in old town Bodega Bay that overlooks the Bodega Harbor.
+If you’re planning a coastal getaway on a budget, check out this vintage motor court in Old Town Bodega Bay that overlooks the harbor.
 The back lawn offers panoramic views, with colorful deck chairs and picnic tables.

 Built in the 1920s and tastefully updated, Bodega Harbor Inn offers 14 rooms and two suites, all decorated with antiques.
 All rooms are non-smoking, with private bathrooms, in-room coffeemakers, flat-screen TVs with cable, and Wi-Fi.
-Pets are welcome in some of the rooms.
+Pet-friendly rooms are available.
 Breakfast pastries are offered daily from June to September and on weekends from October to May.
 Bodega Harbor Inn also rents nearby vacation homes.

 6. Jenner Inn, Jenner

-Spread over more than four acres at the mouth of the Russian River, this landmark inn is a collection of historic buildings, some of which date back more than a century.
+Spread over more than four acres at the mouth of the Russian River, this landmark inn is a collection of historic buildings, some dating back more than a century.

-The unique main building was constructed entirely from redwood in the late 1940s by Swedish boat builders.
+The unique main building was constructed entirely from redwood in the late 1940s.
 The 21 guest rooms offer ocean and river views, private decks, fireplaces, hot tubs, and kitchenettes.
-All rooms have separate exterior entrances, and continental breakfast is included.
+All rooms have separate exterior entrances, and a continental breakfast is included.

-The inn’s restaurant serves dinner Wednesday through Sunday, with traditional favorites like shrimp Louie, fresh grilled salmon, and chicken fettuccine Alfredo, as well as fish and chips, grilled sandwiches, and a Jenner cheeseburger with fries.
+The inn’s restaurant has seating in the historic dining room and an outside patio with views of the Russian River.
+Enjoy traditional favorites like fresh grilled salmon, fettuccine Alfredo, fish and chips, and a Jenner cheeseburger with fries.
 The full bar features local beers, Sonoma County wines, and premium spirits.

 7. River’s End Restaurant & Inn, Jenner

-Enjoy spectacular sunset views at this one-of-a-kind bluff-top Sonoma County hotel where the Russian River meets the Pacific Ocean.
+Enjoy spectacular sunset views at this one-of-a-kind bluff-top hotel where the Russian River meets the Pacific Ocean.

-With no TVs, no telephones, and no data ports, the inn’s five rustic cabins are designed for guests looking to unplug, relax, and rejuvenate.
+The inn’s five rustic cabins are designed for guests looking to unplug, relax, and rejuvenate (no TVs or data ports).
 All the cabins offer private balconies with stunning views of the Sonoma coast, and most include a gas fireplace.
-In the restaurant’s small and intimate dining room, the eclectic menu blends international influences with fresh seasonal ingredients.
+In the restaurant’s small, intimate dining room, the eclectic menu blends international influences with fresh, seasonal ingredients.

 8. Fort Ross Lodge, Jenner